Jason Forbes

 Jason Forbes (born 27 October 1990) is a British actor, writer, comedian, impressionist, and TV presenter.
-He is best known for the CITV series Horrible Science; The Mash Report on BBC Two; as PC Peasey in the Professor Branestawm movies on BBC One; and as a member of the award-winning sketch trio 'Daphne'.
+He is best known for the CITV series Horrible Science; The Mash Report on BBC Two; as PC Peasey in the Professor Branestawm television films on BBC One; and as a member of the award-winning sketch trio 'Daphne'.

 Forbes is co-creator, star and writer of the BBC Radio 4 series, Daphne Sounds Expensive.

 Early life and education

 Forbes was born in Bristol, England, and educated at Queen Elizabeth's Hospital in Clifton.
-He then went up to Jesus College at the University of Cambridge to read English, graduating in 2012.
+He then went up to Jesus College, Cambridge, to read English, graduating in 2012.

 At school he joined the 'Gabblers' Club' – a Bristol-based after-dinner speaking society for young students; and, in 2008, was awarded the Gabblers' prize for 'Best Speaker' – a prize formerly awarded to stand-up comedian Mark Watson.

 At Cambridge University, Forbes wrote and performed in a number of comedy shows as a member of the famous Cambridge Footlights.
 In 2012, he co-wrote and performed in Perfect Strangers – the Footlights' 50th annual revue – touring the UK and the United States.
-He also performed in a number of 'serious plays', from contemporary to Shakespeare; and on London's West End as part of a showcase directed by former Artistic Director of the Royal Court Theatre, Max Stafford-Clark.
+He also performed in a number of 'serious plays', from contemporary to Shakespeare; and on London's West End as part of a showcase directed by former artistic director of the Royal Court Theatre, Max Stafford-Clark.

 Prior to becoming a professional actor, Forbes worked as a marketing executive, civil servant, computer programmer, web designer, graphic designer and teacher of languages.